 The Australian rainbowfish vary in color (depending on the river they live in, in the wild).
 But, it is usually olive green or bluish brown, sometimes with a dark horizontal stripe mid-body.

-These types of rainbowfish are very active and jump out of the water, so a covered tank is advisable.
-They do best in a large aquarium, which gives them enough space to swim around.
+These popular rainbowfish are very active and jump out of the water, so a covered tank is advisable.
+Dwarf Rainbowfish do best in a large aquarium, which gives the fish enough space to swim around.

 The threadfin rainbowfish is a tropical fish that has its long beautiful fins.
 It’s also known as the feather fin rainbowfish.
 These rainbowfish are schooling fish and do well with groups of 6 or more.
-Most of the time, they are usually peaceful unless there is more than one male in the tank with too few females.
+They are usually peaceful most of the time unless there is more than one male in the tank with too few females.

 They grow to around four inches long, making them one of the largest rainbowfish.
 To keep these types of rainbowfish in tanks requires little effort as they are hardy fish.

-The Celebes Rainbowfish is aa beautiful and active fish.
-These fish are endemic to Indonesia, and they thrive in a shoal of at least 6-8 fish with one male to 4 female ratios.
+The Celebes Rainbowfish is a beautiful and active fish.
+These fish are endemic to Indonesia, and they thrive in a shoal of at least 6-8 fish with one male to 4 female ratio.

-These rainbowfish show off their colors better when there are competing males of the same species in a tank.
+These rainbowfish show off their colors better when competing with males of the same species in a tank.
 Larger tanks are preferable to house these fish.

 Although it’s big, red rainbowfish are peaceful and do well in schools of 6 or more other red rainbowfish.
 Given its size and need for schooling, these types of rainbowfish need large tanks.